 Unpatched critical security vulnerabilities.
 Issue #50 discloses host filesystem access and container escape vulnerabilities.
 The maintainer has not responded to the security researcher’s email (March 24) or public issue (April 7).
 A security hardening PR (#49) addressing related attack vectors has also gone unreviewed.
 For a server with direct Docker socket access, this is a serious concern.

-Effectively abandoned — 11 months without a commit.
+Effectively abandoned — nearly 12 months without a commit.
 The latest release (v0.2.1) and the last commit are both from June 2025.
 With 9 open PRs (including security fixes, exec support, and the maintainer’s own secrets PR), no reviews or merges have happened in nearly a year.
 Community contributions exist but the maintainer is absent.
 PulseMCP notes they are “temporarily maintaining the server.json file” themselves.
 GPL-3.0 licensing may further deter forks.

 How It Compares